freebelion/SWE305/README.md

   > I won't explain what "run" means in the programming jargon.
 - A C# program will contain  a class definition with its name, unless the developer chose not to use *top level statements*.
-  > Again, we will se examples of that, later.
+  > Again, we will see examples of that, later.
 - The program class will contain the <code>Main</code> function, which contain the first statements to be executed while the program runs.
-  > If the developer chose not to use top level statements, we won't see the <code>Main</code> function in the code file, but it will just be hidden.
+  > If you choose not to use top level statements, you won't see the <code>Main</code> function in the code file, but it will just be hidden.
 - <code>Main</code> function's name will always be **Main**, because that's the only way .NET compiler will know where the program code starts.